 DINING: Merriweather Café serves lunch Tuesday through Sunday, while an express menu at the Merriweather To Go window offers a selection of food and beverages to enjoy at your leisure.
 Hours change seasonally.
 Please check the website for the current hours of operation.
-Reservations for Merriweather Cafe are encouraged and can be made at www.HillwoodMuseum.org or by calling 202.686.5807.
+Reservations for Merriweather Café are encouraged and can be made through Resy or by calling 202.686.5807.
 A courtesy phone is available in the visitor center.